JGN1/ewd-api-labs-2023/README.md

 ![][image18]

 For the first two situations, different links are displayed for the users convenience.
-+ The first link to Login page
++ The first link is to the Login page
 + The second link is to the Add Review page, and adds the movie object to the state so the user is brought to review form with correct images and movie details displayed...
 ![][image19]